huggingface/blog/tf-xla-generate.md

 # structure and structure in data science.
 It
 ```

-Greedy Decoding picks the most likely token at each iteration of generation, but it often results in sub-optimal
+Contrarily to Sample, Greedy Decoding will always pick the most likely token at each iteration of generation.
-outputs.
-You can increase the quality of the results through the `num_beams` argument.
-When it is larger than `1`,
+However, it often results in sub-optimal outputs.
+You can increase the quality of the results through the `num_beams`
-it triggers Beam Search, which continuously explores high-probability sequences.
+argument.
+When it is larger than `1`, it triggers Beam Search, which continuously explores high-probability sequences.
+This exploration comes at the cost of additional resources and computational time.

 ```python
 generated = model.generate(**input_tokens, num_beams=2)